Readify/GitViz/README.md

 ### Type commands.
 See their effect in real time.
 Perfect rendering for presentations.

-Among all things we do at [Readify](http://readify.net) to help people build better software, we teach a lot of teams about Git.
+Among all things we do at Readify (now [Telstra Purple](https://purple.telstra.com)) to help people build better software, we teach a lot of teams about Git.

 For newbies, the concept of commit graphs, references, branches and merges can be a bit hard to visualize.